-The latest deed came from Adobe, which revealed on May, 22nd 2018 the acquisition of Magento for $1.68 billion.
+The latest deed came from Adobe, which revealed on May, 22nd 2018 the acquisition of Magento, a specialist in Ecommerce software for $1.68 billion.
 Magento is an Ecommerce software company that offer large range of services from the online store creation, related transactions management to products delivery and return system.

-This acquisition also means Adobe is taking a step further into competing with industry heavyweights such as SAP Hybris, Oracle and last but not least Salesforce, a cloud-based software company which offers similar functionality including its own marketing, sales and service offerings in the cloud.
+This acquisition also means Adobe will now compete with industry heavyweights such as SAP Hybris, Oracle and last but not least Salesforce, a cloud-based software company which offers similar functionality including its own marketing, sales and service offerings in the cloud.